carpentries/governance/minutes/motions.md

 ## 2023 Motions

+### Approval Dec 2022 Special Election Meeting Minutes and of the Q1 2023 Meeting Minutes

+This is a motion to approve Dec 2022 Special Election Meeting Minutes and of the Q1 2023 Meeting Minutes.

+**I move to approve the  Dec 2022 Special Election Meeting Minutes and of the Q1 2023 Meeting Minutes.**

+**Maker:** Sarah Stevens
+**Second:** John Chodacki
+**Voting:** Motion passed (8 yes, 0 no, 0 abstain)
+**Date:** 2023-04-21

 ### Approval of the Executive Director Succession Plan

 This is a motion to approve the policy around hiring an interim Exec Director and search for a new Exec Director